 Progression of Loading

-5. The next part of rehabilitation involves the stretch-shortening-cycle of the tendon.
-This is when the tendon acts like a spring for jumping activities, going from a lengthened position (stretch) to a shortened position (contraction) in a short period of time.
+5. The next part of rehabilitation involves the stretch-shortening cycle of the tendon.
+This is when the tendon acts like a spring for jumping activities, going from a lengthened position (stretch) to a shortened position (contraction) in a short time.
 A tendon should be able to withstand this kind of load without flare-ups or pain.
 Exercises will include skipping, box jumps and single leg hops.

 Phases of rehabilitation